Rehearsals and Concerts

 All of the following dates are for Saturday morning, 10am-12noon at the Tennessee Valley Unitarian Universalist Church on Kingston Pike.
 Please bring a stand and a pencil to the meetings.

-The fee for the winter semester is $40.
+The fee for the fall semester is $40.
 You can write a check to Greater Knoxville Recorder Society or give cash to Pam.
-The fee is membership for the winter / spring semester.
+The fee is membership for the fall semester.
 There are no rebates for sessions you do not attend but scholarship money is available for anyone for whom full payment would be difficult... talk to Pam to arrange this.

 The schedule for the monthly meetings follows, please put these dates on your calendar now: